 Don’t Overdo It:

 One of the most important things you can do is to not overdo it.
 What we mean by this is to have a plan of attack at the dinner table.
 Eat mindfully, not emotionally.
 Fill half of your plate with vegetables before you go for anything else.
 This way you can ensure you’re eating a lower calorie meal.
+And remember to assess whether or not you are actually hungry.
+Listen to your physical need for food, as opposed to your psychological cravings.

 Get Some Rest:

 Make sleep a priority.
 Not getting enough rest can trigger negative brain activity and increase stress.
 A healthy sleeping pattern can help alleviate stress, providing you with the energy you need for everyday life encounters.
+Additionally, maintaining a healthy sleep cycle can normalize eating habits, helping you avoid overeating and unnecessary snacking.

 Relax, It’s Ok: